nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 `open`

-A possible expected output:
+A possible expected output (when user spends too little time on CS1010 in week 2):

 ```
 Oh no!
-It appears you are spending too little time on CS1010.
+It appears you are spending too little time on CS1010 in week 2.

 The harder you work, the closer you are to success!
 ````